-SCCE Compliance 101 Third Edition Chapter 6.
+HCCA Compliance 101, Fifth Edition Chapter 5.
 Communication, Education, and Training

 Communicating your program's expectations and goals is key to its success.
-There are many methods to communicate the compliance message-from person-to-person interactions to educational materials to training sessions for staff.
+You can communicate the compliance message using many methods-from person-to-person interactions to educational materials to inperson and virtual training sessions for staff.
 Whichever form it takes, communication needs to occur at all levels in the organization.
 Regular processes of communication with the board, management, and staff are key to a successful compliance program.

 Your compliance communication must be clear, concise, and creative.
 Compliance-related information can be difficult to understand, because so much of it is buried in thousands of pages of government or legal documents.
 It is not uncommon that this information is written in such a way that putting it into practice can also be difficult.
-Remember-compliance may not be an exciting topic for everyone, so be creative and use many methods to communicate.
+Remember-compliance may not be an exciting topic for everyone, so be creative and use different communication methods.
 This will keep your program fresh and exciting within the organization.